-Although this method is simple, its use can reduce the usefulness of both the income statement and balance sheet.
-Consider the following example.
-Assume that in 2004, Quick Buck Cruise Company decided it could increase its revenues by offering holiday cruises to college students without requiring any money down and with no credit-approval process.
-On campuses across the country it distributed 1,000,000 cruises with a selling price of \$800 each.
-This increased Quick Buck's revenues and receivables by \$800,000,000.
+Although this method is simple, its use can reduce the usefulness of both the income statement and the balance sheet.
+Consider the following example: Assume that in 2008, Quick Buck Cruise Company decided it could increase its revenues by offering holiday cruises to college students without requiring any money down and with no credit-approval process.
+On campuses across the country it distributed 1 million cruises with a selling price of \$800 each.
+This increased Quick Buck's revenues and receivables by \$800 million.
 The promotion was a huge success!
-The 2004 balance sheet and income statement looked great.
-Unfortunately, during 2005, nearly 40 percent of the college student customers defaulted on their loans.
-This made the 2005 income statement and balance sheet look terrible.
-Illustration 11-1 shows the effect of these events on the financial statements if the direct write-off method is used.
+The 2008 balance sheet and income statement looked great.
+Unfortunately, during 2009, nearly 40 percent of the college student customers defaulted on their loans.
+This made the 2009 income statement and balance sheet look terrible.
+Illustration 12-1 shows the effect of these events on the financial statements if the direct write-off method is used.